tslavchev-alumni/gtfsrt-audit-dbt/portfolio.md

 This was not a limitation of the tools, but a design choice.
 Production readiness is not about maximizing completeness; it is about minimizing unnecessary complexity while preserving correctness.
 Knowing when to stop building is as important as knowing how to build.

+### Exploring ML and LLM features requires a clear problem framing

+As part of this project, I brifly experimented with Snowflake Cortex to understand how Snowflake's native LM and LLM work in practice.
+This was a deliberate exploration rather than a response to a specific requirement I was facing.

+The experiment clarified whre ML and LLM fit in a data lifecycle.
+Cortex felt most appropriate as an augmentation layer, useful for enrichment, summarization, and classification once the underlying data is trustworthy and well modeled, rather than as a substitute for building the foundation.

 ## Cheat Sheet

 This section is a personal reference for interviews and quick recall.
 It is intentionally concise and assumes familiarity with the project.